 Pros:

-- Targeted promotions: With User-Role Based Discounting in WooCommerce, store owners can create targeted promotions for specific user roles or users.
+• Targeted promotions: With user-role discounting in WooCommerce, store owners can create targeted promotions for specific user roles or users.
 This allows for more effective marketing campaigns to increase sales and revenue.

 Cons:

-- Complexity: Implementing User-Role Based Discounting in WooCommerce can be complex, requiring creating different user roles and assigning discounts to each role.
+• Complexity: Implementing user-role discounting in WooCommerce can be complex, requiring the creation of different user roles and assigning discounts to each role.
 This can be time-consuming and may require technical expertise.

-- Maintenance: User-Role Based Discounting in WooCommerce requires ongoing maintenance to ensure that the discounts are applied correctly and that there are no technical issues.
+• Maintenance: User-role discounting in WooCommerce requires ongoing maintenance to ensure that the discounts are applied correctly and that there are no technical issues.

-How to Configure Role-Based Discounting on Your Online Store?
+How Do You Configure Role-Based Discounting On Your Online Store?

 For this tutorial, we’ll be using Tiered Pricing for WooCommerce plugin.
 Once you’ve installed and activated this plugin on your site, follow these steps to offer discounts based on user roles.

-To begin, navigate to WooCommerce > Settings > Tier Pricing > Role Based Discount.
+• Navigate to WooCommerce > Settings > Tier Pricing > Role-Based Discount.

-Next, choose the user role you’d like to apply for the discount by clicking the dropdown.
+• Next, choose the user role you want to apply for the discount by clicking the dropdown.

-Set the Minimum and Maximum quantities according to your requirements.
-This is a mandatory field.
+• Set the Minimum and Maximum quantities according to your requirements.
+It is a mandatory field.

 Once you’ve added the discount rule for a specific user role, the effect will appear on the front end for all customers you’ve assigned that specific role after they log in.